Hindus in South Asia and the Diaspora: A Survey of Human Rights 2011, Executive Summary

 - Fiji should repeal the “Truth and Reconciliation” (TRC) Bill and successfully prosecute and punish the criminals of the 2000 coup.

-- Fiji must continue to be vigilant in the protection of Hindus from violence and hate speech, and it must put permanent safeguards to protect Hindu temples from attacks.
+- Fiji must continue to be vigilant in the protection of Hindus from violence and hate speech, and it must institute permanent safeguards to protect Hindu temples from attacks.

 - The Fijian government must distance itself from Christian fundamentalists promoting hatred against Hindus and Hinduism and avoid Christianization of its institutions.